-Mr. President or Madam President, I move that the Senate finds the evidence supports the Executive Order of Suspension by the Governor, and that (name of person) be removed from the office of (name of office) pursuant to the Constitution and Statutes of the State of Florida. (majority vote)
+Mr. [Madam] President, I move that the Senate finds the evidence insufficient to support the Executive Order of Suspension by the Governor, and that (name of person) not be removed from the office of (name of office) from which he has been suspended and that he or she be reinstated therein pursuant to the State Constitution and the Florida Statutes.
+(Rule 12.7, majority vote)